Is a Second-Degree Nursing Program Worth It? 7 Reasons

 One of the reasons many nursing schools have limited seating in their programs is because they don’t have enough clinical placement opportunities available for students.
 But thanks to our strong clinical partnerships in Boston and Charlotte, our students have access to a wide variety of clinical placements at top healthcare facilities.

 Whether you attend our second-degree nursing program near Boston or in Charlotte, you’ll complete the same accredited curriculum that has resulted in successful outcomes time and time again.
-Most recently, our inaugural cohort in Charlotte achieved a 100% first-time pass rate on the NCLEX-RN® exam.
-Not to mention, all of these students have jobs, with many receiving their offers of employment while still in nursing school.
+Not to mention many of our students receive offers of employment while still in nursing school.

 Overall, a BSN degree from Northeastern prepares you to stand out with employers and pursue a more advanced nursing degree in the future, if you choose.
 More specifically, we prepare you to:

 Our Student Financial Services team can help you identify the best options for financing your nursing education.
-You can contact them at 617.373.5899 or email@example.com.
-You can also contact our admissions team to learn more about the value of our second-degree nursing program.
+You can contact them at 617.373.5899 or [email protected].